Windows PCs Not Showing Up in Network? (Complete Fix Guide)

 0

-2. Start the "Ghost" Services
+3. Start the Required Windows Services

 • Function Discovery Provider Host